JH-Byun/jh-byun.github.io/study/_posts/temp-stability-analysis-for-autonomous-hybrid-system.md

 ---

 ## Autonomous hybrid systems
 Differential equation which describes the system changes with the continuous state and the discrete state (a.k.a. "mode").
-For example, a robotic manipulator which can interact with various environments such as wall, operating surface, etc. has two modes, the free mode (end-effector not interacting with environment) and the contact mode (end-effector interacting with environment). <br>
+For example, a robotic manipulator which can interact with various environments such as wall, operating surface, etc. has two modes, the free mode (end-effector not interacting with environment) and the contact mode (end-effector interacting with environment).
-$$
-x=m
-$$
+$\alpha $

 ## General theorems